nmsteve/Vitamin-Advisor/README.md

 # Vitamin-Advisor

-This is a simple Prolog program that suggests fruits or Vegetables rich on a certain vitamin.
+This is a simple Prolog program that suggests fruits or Vegetables rich in a certain vitamin.
 The system also considers people suffering from acid reflux thus suggesting fruits or Vegetables that have low acidity.